-- "Personal Property" means tangible or intangible property, other than real property, movable property subject to ownership, with exchange value; - "Policy" means the Town's procurement Policy, as amended; - "Price Agreement" means a contract between the Town and a vendor resulting from a bid call document, under which the vendor agrees to provide deliverables as and when needed by the Town, at a pre-determined price, for a pre-determined period of time, upon pre-determined terms and conditions; - "Procurement" means the process of acquiring deliverables from an external source, often using a defined method.
-The most appropriate method is used to ensure the Town receives deliverables at the best total acquisition value; - "Procurement Procedures" means the Procedures developed by the Manager of Procurement Services for the implementation of this Policy; - "Procurement Process" means the method by which an acquisition is made, including competitive and non-competitive procurement, - "Procurement Representative" means the representative from Procurement Services that facilitates the procurement process as specified in the bid call document and in collaboration with the requisitioning department; - "Procurement Review Panel" means employees of the Town, appointed pursuant to this Policy to make determinations on bid irregularities, proposal irregularities or other issues, in accordance with the Town's procurement Policy and Procedures; - "Procurement Services" means the department responsible for the centralized acquisition of deliverables and the disposal of personal property for the Town; - "Proponent" means the legal entity that submits a bid submission in response to a bid call document and may include "bidder" or "respondent"; - "Proposal" means a bid submission received in response to a request for proposal (RFP); - "Proposal Irregularity" means a deviation between the requirements (terms, conditions, specifications, special instructions) of a bid call document and the information provided in a proposal submission; - "Purchase" means the acquisition of deliverables by purchase, rental, lease or trade; - "Purchase Card" means a payment method whereby employees of the Town are empowered to deal directly with vendors for low value acquisitions, using a credit card issued by a bank or major credit card provider.
-Generally, a pre-established credit limit is established for each card issued.
+- "Personal Property" means tangible or intangible property, other than real property; - "Policy" means the Town's procurement Policy, as amended; - "Price Agreement" means a contract between the Town and a vendor resulting from a bid call document, under which the vendor agrees to provide deliverables as and when needed by the Town, at a pre-determined price, for a pre-determined period of time, upon pre-determined terms and conditions; - "Procurement" means the process of acquiring deliverables from an external source, often using a defined method.
+The most appropriate method is used to ensure the Town receives deliverables at the best value: - "Procurement Procedures" means the Procedures developed by the Manager of Procurement Services for the implementation of this Policy; - "Procurement Process" means the method by which an acquisition is made, including competitive procurement and non-competitive procurement; - "Procurement Representative" means the representative from Procurement Services that facilitates the procurement process as specified in the bid call document and in collaboration with the requisitioning department; - "Procurement Review Panel (PRP)" means employees of the Town, appointed pursuant to this Policy to make determinations on bid irregularities, proposal irregularities or other issues, in accordance with the Town's procurement Policy and Procedures; - "Procurement Services" means the department responsible for the centralized acquisition of deliverables and the disposal of personal property for the Town; - "Proponent" means the legal entity that submits a bid submission in response to a bid call document and may include "bidder" or "respondent"; - "Proposal" means a bid submission received in response to a request for proposal (RFP); - "Proposal Irregularity" means a deviation between the requirements (terms, conditions, specifications, special instructions) of a bid call document and the information provided in a proposal submission; - "Purchase" means the renting, leasing or assumption of ownership of deliverables for valuable consideration; - "Purchase Card" means a payment method whereby employees of the Town are empowered to deal directly with vendors for low value acquisitions, using a credit card issued by a bank or major credit card provider.
+A pre-established credit limit is established for each card issued.
 The card may facilitate on-line ordering from pre-approved vendors under contract;